clium/ckv/README.md

     Value3
 ```

 It depends on the implementation how it will decide the value of `KEY1`.
 This should generally be done by attributes.
-Some possibilities are to append, overwrite, choose the first one, raise an error, etc.
+Some possibilities are to append, overwrite, choose the first one, raise an error, etc. The implementation must not leave this as an undefined behaviour.

 # Importing keys from other CKV files